wagisdev/PGE_Potential_PSPS_Scraper/Esri - ArcGIS/README.md

 # PGE Potential PSPS Scraper

+## UPDATE (03 Nov 2019)
+Updated CCC_PGE_Scraper.py to align with the Agnostic script.
+Need to complete the last script to have them all operate the same way.

 ## UPDATE (29 Oct 2019)
 WARNING!!!:  The schema in the files has changed.
 It does not conform 100% with the below mentioned refernce data.
 I'll post a blank schema when I get a sec.
 Additionally, there are some SQL query updates I need to make to allow for NULL values.
 If you are using the script as it exists right now, be aware that you need to remove NULLs from the fields that are in the case statement.  '' instead of NULLS.
 I'll adjust the case statement to allow for either.